To make an appointment call 317-338-3100

 Every child’s needs are different and that is why balancing medical care with family life, school, play, sports and community are all part of the solution.
-Within our office we also have a social worker who is very good at helping each child make the transition to school and other play groups.
-Overall we want to instill self-confidence and tools that give you control over challenging health conditions.
+Within our office we also have a social worker who excels at helping each child make the transition to school and other play groups.
+Our goal is to equip you with the tools and the self-confidence needed to take control of challenging health conditions.

 Our diabetes management and education approach utilizes progressive and proven treatments and therapies.
 Our focus is always to personalize the diabetic care for each family because we know this disease can be stressful and overwhelming.
 We also coordinate care closely with your primary care physician.
 There is always an education curve for the entire family and we have a full team of experts that are with you every step of the way.

 - Psycho-social support from social workers and counselors